gmosx/appengine_js/README.md

 Example
 -------

-For an example of the usage of this library have a look at the [blog-gae](http://www.nitrojs.org/appenginejs/blog-gae.tar.gz) example.
+For an example of the usage of this library have a look at the example/ directory.
+For a more advanced example have a lok at the [blog-gae](http://www.nitrojs.org/appenginejs/blog-gae.tar.gz) example.

 Component status